 History and Campus Development

-The Bishop John T. Walker School for Boys was organized in 2006 as the Episcopal Diocese of Washington's response to the serious educational challenges facing African American boys in the low-income communities east of the Anacostia River.
+The Bishop John T. Walker School for Boys was organized from 2005-2007 as the Episcopal Diocese of Washington's response to the serious educational challenges facing African American boys in the low-income communities east of the Anacostia River.
 The school, named in honor of the first African American bishop of the diocese, is a tuition-free independent school rooted in the traditions of Episcopal education, current research on boys' social and intellectual development, a progressive educational approach, and the educational philosophy of Bishop Walker.

 In 2010, after completing a $2.8 million renovation of the Church of the Holy Communion in Congress Heights, the school moved to 3640 Martin Luther King, Jr. Avenue SE and continued to expand its program and add a grade each year until 2016.